brunoasm/matrix_condenser/README.md

 Usually, I run ipyrad from steps 1-7, keeping all loci shared by at least 4 samples.
 I then upload the `*.loci` file obtained in this first run as input in this web app to get an idea of what minimum coverage I should use and which samples I should exclude to obtain a dataset with less missing data.

+### Hybpiper seq_lengths.tsv

+[Hybpiper](https://github.com/mossmatters/HybPiper) generates an occupancy matrix including data on locus length with the command `hybpiper stats`.
+Here we transform the file to just presence/absence so it can be visualized in Matrix Condenser.

 ### Options to condense matrix